All About Metronomes

 There are three kinds of metronomes:

 - Note: Most electronic keyboards have a built-in metronome.
 Alas, they usually have the light/bell feature, and it cannot be disabled.
+If the bell can be disabled but not the light, cover the light with something.

-For size and price and loudness, I recommend a Taktell Piccolo.
-(I am not affiliated in any way with the maker or any retailer of this metronome.)
+- Note: I am not affiliated in any way with the makers or any retailer of any of these metronomes.

 A metronome is an investment your child will use forever.
 Don't scrimp on this purchase, please.